-- Follow the suggested actions in the order in which they are listed in the Action column until the problem - · See the parts listing in Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by (Trained service technician only), that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See the parts listing in the Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)", that step must be performed only by a trained service technician.

 Symptom Action A USB device does not work.
-Run the USB diagnostics (see "Starting the diagnostic programs and viewing the test log" in the Problem Determination and Service Guide).
-Make sure that:The correct USB device driver is installed.The operating system supports USB devices.
-3. Make sure that the USB configuration options are set correctly in the Configuration/Setup Utility program menu (see the User's Guide for more information).
+Make sure that: The correct USB device driver is installed.
+The operating system supports USB devices.
+2. Make sure that the USB configuration options are set correctly in the Configuration/Setup Utility program (see the User's Guide for more information).
+If you are using a USB hub, disconnect the USB device from the hub and connect it directly to the server.